Nikos-Prinios/gaze-approximation/README.md

 4. Save Focus Point Coordinates: Store the x and y coordinates of the focus point in a CSV file, allowing for data analysis and record-keeping of gaze patterns over time.
 5. 3D Vector Export: The 3D gaze vector can also be exported, providing a comprehensive representation of the gaze direction for further analysis or integration with other systems.

+**This script is currently in development.
+Feedback, suggestions, and contributions are welcome and greatly appreciated.**

 License
 -------